Skip to content

 Week-by-week breakdown

-Here’s a typical timeline for a moving home purchase, assuming a relatively straightforward chain.
+This is a typical timeline for a moving home purchase, assuming a reasonably straightforward chain.

 1. 01